Harha/trackmania-server-docker/README.md

 ### Environment variables

-#### MASTERSERVER_LOGIN

-NOTE: disabled for now, edit cfg_server.xml to specify this.

-Your players.trackmania.com dedicated server login.

-#### MASTERSERVER_PASSWORD

-NOTE: disabled for now, edit cfg_server.xml to specify this.

-Your players.trackmania.com dedicated server password.

-#### SERVER_IP

-NOTE: disabled for now, edit cfg_server.xml to specify this.

-IP the server will bind to.

 #### SERVER_TITLE

 The TitleID for the game the server should be running.
 By default set to Trackmania 2020.
 Possible values are: